aces, toxic stress & resilience

 The term ACE has been in use since 1998, when U.S. not-for-profit healthcare consortium Kaiser Permanente published the results of its Adverse Childhood Experiences (ACE) Study, a joint research project with the Centers for Disease Control.
-This population-based study of more than 18,000 adults examined the connection between negative early experiences and adult health outcomes; it found that a higher level of exposure to intense childhood stress, triggered by ACEs, had a clear, dose-response relationship to an individual’s likelihood of developing physical, behavioural, and social problems in adulthood.
+This population-based study of more than 17,000 adults examined the connection between negative early experiences and adult health outcomes; it found that a higher level of exposure to intense childhood stress, triggered by ACEs, had a clear, dose-response relationship to an individual’s likelihood of developing physical, behavioural, and social problems in adulthood.

-body of knowledge about the effects of childhood stress.
+body of knowledge about the effects of childhood stress, as well as how to integrate this knowledge into policy and practice.
 Two of the researchers instrumental in pioneering the ACE Study are members of the Alberta Family Wellness Initiative (AFWI) faculty.

 The ACE Questionnaire was developed to assess an individual’s exposure to toxic stress during the first 18 years of life.
 The questionnaire asks participants about negative experiences related to abuse, neglect, and household dysfunction, and assigns participants an ACE score based on how many of these types of experiences they encountered.
-The higher the ACE score, the greater the risk for that individual to develop physical, social, and behavioural problems.

 The ACE Questionnaire should not be thought of as a diagnostic tool; some people with high ACE scores are nevertheless resilient, meaning they avoid negative outcomes, while some people with low ACE scores struggle with a range of health challenges in adulthood.
 The questionnaire isn’t designed to measure factors like genetic makeup, nor does it account for the presence of positive mitigating factors.
-Its purpose is to supply vital background information that helps practitioners when assessing individual patient needs.
-It also helps to feed the body of scientific knowledge about ACEs, which leads to better organizational and systemic decisions about healthcare practice, social and community services, education, justice, and policy.
+However, research suggests that the higher the ACE score, the greater the risk for that individual to develop physical, social and behavioural problems.